Neutralization titers reveal the structure of polyclonal antibody responses: Results

 Beyond comparing averages between the two datasets, the large number of measured titers enables a more quantitative analysis of the distribution of neutralization abilities across cohorts.
 Titers within dataset $d$ are not immediately comparable due to the inherent variability between viruses.
 We thus re-scale the titers within each virus to offset this variability by replacing ${T}_{sv}^d$ by

 where $\bar{T}_v^d$ is the average titer measured against virus $v$ in dataset $d$ and $\bar{T}^d$ the average titer in dataset $d$.
 This ensures that the average titer against each virus strain is the same for all strains.
 By offsetting the variability between viruses, we treat our data set as if they were titers measured for multiple independent sera against the same virus.

 Finally, we define $\mathcal{F}_{sv}^d=-\ln{T}_{sv}^d$ and build a distribution for $\mathcal{F}$ over $s$ and $v$ for each dataset $d$, for the Adult and Children datasets (Fig.\,\ref{fig:data}(c)).
+While different influenza strains may be neutralized by distinct subsets of antibody clonotypes, the distributions of neutralization titers are nevertheless remarkably consistent across the strains examined (Fig.\,\ref{fig:data}(a)).
+We therefore adopt a coarse-grained statistical perspective, in which responses across strains are treated as samples from the same underlying distribution.
+Under this assumption, concatenating data across strains provides a practical means of characterizing the statistics of inter-individual variability without requiring the same clonotypes to mediate neutralization of every strain.

 The $\mathcal{F}$-distributions vary significantly between post-vaccinated adults and children, both in their mean ($-6.0$ vs $-5.0$) and standard deviations ($0.9$ vs $1.0$).
 They also differ in their shape: while they appear to be Gaussian in post-vaccinated adults, this is clearly not the case for the children, where a large asymmetry is observed in the distribution.
 We quantify this through D'Agostino's test, a statistical test for zero skewness: the adult data exhibits a non-significant skew of $-0.06$ ($p=0.23$).
 The child data has a skewness of $-0.80$: a significant departure from Gaussian statistics ($p\approx10^{-70}$).